 - This method is great for babies that tend to have predictable waking times during the night.

-- As parents you will feel more in control, since you are in charge of when your baby wakes up.
+- As parents, you will feel more in control, since you are in charge of when your baby wakes up.

 - You may have a hard time bringing yourself to wake your baby (especially when he looks so cute sleeping!).

-- The method can take a while – up to three or four weeks.
+- The method can take a while -up to three or four weeks.

 - Some experts argue that a baby’s waking schedule is too varied for this method to be effective.

 The most important thing is to discover a nighttime parenting style that works for your family.
 Once you find it, it’s essential to stick with it!
 At the same time, be prepared to change your nighttime style as your little one grows.
-The key is to always be open to new approaches and to follow your intuition; you will eventually have a nighttime style that works you and your baby!
+The key is to always be open to new approaches and to follow your intuition; you will eventually have a nighttime style that works for you and your baby!